History

 Contemporary drawing of the scene

-At 2 o'clock in the morning the night air was torn by an enormous explosion, and Kirk o' Fields was reduced to rubble.
-Darnley must have suspected something as he lay that night in his bedroom, for in the alarm that was raised after the explosion his body was found in the gardens and it was apparent that he had been killed by the explosion while trying to escape from the house.
+At 2 o'clock in the morning the night air was torn by an enormous gunpowder explosion, and Kirk o'Field was reduced to rubble.
+Darnley must have suspected something as he lay that night in his bedroom, for in the alarm that was raised after the explosion his body was found in the garden.

 The illustration above is from a contemporary drawing.
-At the top left is the infant James VI sits up in his crib praying: "Judge and avenge my cause, O Lord".
+At the top left is the infant James VI who sits up in his crib praying: "Judge and avenge my cause, O Lord".
 To the right Darnley and his groom lie dead in the garden.